iotile/candidate_coding_challenges/cloud/README.md

    We have to resolve overlapping (if 2 timeblocks overlap the resulting name will be the concatenation of the 2 names) and gaps (no timeblock defined during some time).

-For example (times are written as integers for simplicity):
+For example (times are written as integers for simplicity, please remind they are datetime objects according to 1.):
  - Timeblocks: {name: 'A', start_time: 0, end_time: 2}, {name: 'B', start_time: 4, end_time: 8} and {name: 'C', start_time: 6, end_time: 10}.
  - Timeline (as ascii blocks, but you must return a data structure):
 ```